-- Reflect Tagore's creative vision, including his ideas on Santiniketan, Sriniketan, as well as his philosophies such as internationalism and freethinking. - Maintain a relationship/connection with existing Uttarayana (Rabindra Bhavana) as well as Nandan (Kala Bhavana) Museum complex through visual integration, a sense of similar character, and landscape setting. - Cater for annual visitation of close to one million with an emphasis on target groups that largely visit the Museum.
+- Reflect Tagore's creative vision, including his ideas on Santiniketan, Sriniketan, as well as his philosophies such as internationalism and freethinking. - Maintain a relationship/connection with existing Uttarayana (Rabindra Bhavana) as well as Nandan (Kala Bhavana) Museum complex through visual integration, a sense of similar character, and landscape setting. - Cater for annual visitation of close to one million with an emphasis on target groups that largely visit the Museum. - Ensure that both Rabindra Bhavana and Kala Bhavana extensions are planned/designed in a manner so that the total budget is within Rs 15 Crores (Rs 7.5 Crores for Rabindra Bhavana and Rs.
+7 Crores for Kala Bhavana).

 Note: Please refer to Annexure 'A' (A1 and A2), consisting of the following two articles for understanding the glorious built environmental heritage of Santiniketan and Rabindranath Tagore.
-These articles may also be referred to appreciate the architecture, infrastructure and interiors of the buildings of Visva-Bharati, Santiniketan.
+These articles may also be referred to appreciate the architecture, infrastructure and interiors of the buildings of Visva-Bharati, Santiniketan, especially the Uttarayan (Rabindra Bhavana) complex.